dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/text-line-result-item.md

 ### getText

-It is used to get the text content of the text line.
+Gets the text content of the individual text line.

 ```java
 String getText();